 Definitely LinkedIn, because a lot of people there say on their profile that they are angel investors.
 Then you can use Crunchbase, where you can find information about startups and their investors.
 In the UK, you can use Angel Investment Network, where you can describe your concept and get introduced to investors.
 Another nice website is called Deck Sender.

-Use the press, sign up to different start-up related newsletters, as you may find more information on their fundraising efforts.
+Use the press, and sign up for different start-up-related newsletters, as you may find more information on their fundraising efforts.
 This is a creative process, think creatively what else can be done.
 It’s also about failing fast, trying different things, recognizing which channel doesn’t work for you and which does.

 - Are there any specific requirements to an investor pitch?
 What materials should an investor pitch include?
 Is it necessary to have an MVP when you apply for investments?